Aatricks/LightDiffusion-Next/README.md

 - **CFG++**:
     Uses samplers modified to use CFG++ for better quality results compared to traditional methods.

+- **Newelle Extension**:
+    LightDiffusion-Next is also available as a backend to the [Newelle LightDiffusion extension](https://github.com/Aatricks/Newelle-Light-Diffusion) permitting to generate images inline during conversations with llms.

 ---

 ## ⚡ Performance Benchmarks